Local Conflict Coloring: Introduction

 Our main result is the design of a generic distributed algorithm which solves the conflict coloring task whenever $l/d>\Delta$ in graphs with maximum degree~$\Delta$.
 In the classical \LOCAL model for distributed network computing, our algorithm performs in $\Otilde(\sqrt{\Delta})+\log^*n$ rounds in $n$-node graphs, where the $\Otilde$ notation disregards polylogarithmic factors in $\Delta$.

 The implications of our result are the following.
 There exists a trivial representation of $(\Delta+1)$-coloring as a conflict coloring task with $l/d\geq \Delta+1$.
-Therefore, our algorithm can be used to solve $(\Delta+1)$-coloring in $\Otilde(\sqrt{\Delta})+\log^*n$ rounds, which outperforms the currently best known $(\Delta+1)$-coloring algorithm by Barenboim~\cite{Bar15} performing in $\Otilde(\Delta^{3/4})+\log^*n$ rounds.
-In fact, for most classical variants of coloring, including $(2\Delta-1)$-edge-coloring, $(\Delta+1)$-list-coloring, $T$-coloring~\cite{Rob91} with sufficiently many colors, etc., our algorithm solves all these tasks in $\Otilde(\sqrt{\Delta})+\log^*n$ rounds, also improving the best results known for each of them.
-For small values of $\Delta$, our (deterministic) algorithm for conflict coloring is even faster than the best known \emph{randomized} algorithms for $(\Delta+1)$-coloring~\cite{BEPS12}.
+Therefore, our algorithm can be used to solve $(\Delta+1)$-coloring in $\Otilde(\sqrt{\Delta})+\log^*n$ rounds, which outperforms the currently fastest known $(\Delta+1)$-coloring algorithm by Barenboim~\cite{Bar15} performing in $\Otilde(\Delta^{3/4})+\log^*n$ rounds.
+In fact, for most classical variants of coloring, including $(2\Delta-1)$-edge-coloring, $(\Delta+1)$-list-coloring, coloring with forbidden color-distance sets~\cite{Rob91} given a sufficiently large palette, etc., our algorithm solves all these tasks in $\Otilde(\sqrt{\Delta})+\log^*n$ rounds, also improving the best results known for each of them.
+For small values of $\Delta$, our (deterministic) algorithm for conflict coloring is even faster than the best known \emph{randomized} algorithms for $(\Delta+1)$-coloring~\cite{Har16}.

 Interestingly, the bound $l/d>\Delta$ is essentially the best bound for which there exists a generic algorithm solving conflict coloring locally.
 Indeed, for every $l$ and $d$ such that $l/d\leq \Delta$, there exists an instance of conflict coloring for which no solutions can be sequentially computed by a greedy algorithm selecting the nodes in arbitrary order.
 That is, the output of a node can impact the possible legal outputs of far away nodes in the network (like for $\Delta$-coloring~\cite{Lin92}).
 In particular, we are not aware of any instantiations of conflict coloring for MIS or maximal matching satisfying $l/d >\Delta$, which prevents us from solving these problems with a generic algorithm for conflict coloring.
 It might well be the case that there are no instantiation of conflict coloring for these problems satisfying $l/d >\Delta$, which might be another hint that there are no algorithms running in $o(\Delta)+O(\log^*n)$ rounds for these tasks.